plum-css/plum/_docs/exports.md

 navigation: true
 ---

-Exports are where you combine (`@import`) all the pieces that will make up the publicly exposed parts of your application.
+Exports are where you combine all the pieces that will make up the publicly exposed parts of your application.

 {% mermaid %}
 graph LR;